top of page

 Now, some of these early land patents and other records can be challenging to find and read.
 My friends over at Legacy Tree Genealogists can help you trace your family history and ancestors' land ownership history in the United States.

-Research Land Records in the Correct County
+Research Ancestors in Land Records in the Correct County

 Depending on when your ancestor owned land, the county boundaries may have changed.
 A landowner may have purchased the land in one county and sold it in another without the property changing locations.
 Often land purchases remain with the original county while sales appear in the newly formed county.